Endemol Shine Group: Sale to Banijay

 On 22 October 2019, Banijay officially announced its intent to acquire Endemol Shine from Disney and Apollo for over $2.2 billion.
 On 26 October 2019, Banijay announced it has entered into a definitive agreement to acquire 100% of the equity of Endemol Shine Group.
 The merger was approved on 26 October 2019, pending antitrust approval.

+In November 2019, Endemol Shine Group announced that they're shutting down their Chinese label Endemol Shine China along with their China-based production and developing operations in Beijing with the group decided to license their properties in that country to China-based producers.

+A few days later in November of that same year, Endemol Shine Group under their German division announced that they're selling its joint-venture drama producer Wiedemann & Berg Television to Leonine Holding which the latter already brought Wiederman & Berg Film back in April that year will reunite W&B Television with W&B Film.
+They also announced that they're setting up a new scripted label based in Berlin and will be run by W&B Television's managing director Nanni Erben.

 In February 2020, Banijay raised $2,600,000,000 in refinancing for acquiring Endemol Shine.

 On 30 June 2020, the European Commission approved Banijay's purchase of Endemol Shine.
 The purchase was completed three days later, and Endemol Shine was folded into Banijay.
 For a year, Banijay continued to use the Endemol Shine brand for many of its production divisions.

 Podcasts

 In November 2021, it was announced that Endemol Shine will be moving into podcasting for the first time with a partnership with KT Studios with the aim of developing and co-producing original podcasts.